 - A visiting surgeon named Russell Vaughn in the episode "Our Dear Leaders" is also this.
 Having traveled the world and done many amazing things, Russell is a skilled surgeon and a cultured individual.
 He also comes off as a remarkable douche, constantly interjecting with stories of his travels and even condescendingly offering to let Turk, Sacred Hearts' Head of Surgery and a highly competent doctor in his own right, help out with a tricky surgery as 'a feather in [his] cap.'

 - The title character of Sherlock; to be expected, perhaps, given the source material.

 Sherlock: What is it like in your funny little brains?
 It must be so boring.

 Sherlock: Look at you lot: you're all so vacant.
 Is it nice not being me?
 It must be so relaxing.

 Sherlock: Because you're an idiot.
 No, no, no, don't be like that; practically everyone is.

-Voyager also gave us the Doctor (not that one), who was programmed to be the ideal medic, and knew it.
+- Voyager also gave us the Doctor (not that one), who was programmed to be the ideal doctor, and knew it.
 His constant preening didn't stop him from becoming a much-loved character, though.
 In fact, it may even have helped.